Table of Contents

 Family History, Physical Examination, and Laboratory Testing for Hemophilia

-The etiological and pathophysiological conditions of hemophilia make a thorough analysis of the patient’s family history an indispensable part of the diagnostic process.
-Also, the specific types of bleeding that the patient experiences have to be assessed in detail; this requires an extensive physical examination, especially of all visible skin surfaces.
+The etiological and pathophysiological conditions of hemophilia can be traced to the patient’s family history.
+Also, the specific types of bleeding require an extensive physical examination, especially involving visible skin surfaces.

-Laboratory testing will most likely show the following typical signs of hemophilia:
+Typically, comprehensive laboratory evaluation will most likely reveal the following signs of hemophilia:

-- The activated partial thromboplastin time (aPTT) will be prolonged if coagulation factor levels are < 40 %
+- Prolonged activated partial thromboplastin time (aPTT) if coagulation factor levels are < 40 %

-- With such results giving enough reason to suspect possible coagulation factor deficiency, the levels of factors VIII, IX, and vWF have to be determined.
+- When possible coagulation factor deficiency is suspected, the levels of factors VIII, IX, and vWF are determined.

 Treatment of Hemophilia

-Treatment can best be provided through specialized hemophilia treatment centers (HTC), which are well equipped to handle the complex requirements for care of hemophiliac patients.
-The first step should comprise of comprehensive consultations with the patient, who should be informed on the hereditary implications of this disease and the necessary lifestyle changes.
-These changes mostly affect everyday activities and leisure activities.
+Treatment is best provided at specialized hemophilia treatment centers (HTC), which are equipped to handle the complex requirements for care of hemophiliac patients.
+The first step entails comprehensive consultations with the patient, who should be informed of the hereditary implications of this disease and the necessary lifestyle changes.
+These changes mostly affect activities of daily living and leisure activities.

 Non-transfusional Treatment of Hemophilia A and B

 Mild forms of hemophilia can be treated with desmopressin.
-Desmopressin is an ADH analogue.
-In cases of an expected high risk of bleeding (e.g., before any surgical or dental procedures), desmopressin can be administered in order to induce an increased release of stored factor VIIIc and vWF.
-This release is of course transient, which makes it only a temporary treatment option.
+Desmopressin is an ADH analog.
+In cases involving high-risk bleeding (e.g., before any surgical or dental procedures), desmopressin can be administered to increase the release of stored factors VIIIc and vWF.
+This treatment is transient and is only a temporary treatment option.
 Otherwise, tachyphylaxis may occur.
-This treatment approach is particularly suitable for children as desmopressin can be taken in form of an intranasal spray.
+This treatment approach is particularly suitable for children as desmopressin can be administered in the form of an intranasal spray.

 Factor Replacement for the Treatment of Hemophilia A and B

-The basic treatment of hemophilia is the replacement of the deficient coagulation factors by infusion of factor concentrates.
-Indication for replacement therapy is need-based, with needs ranging from long-term preventive therapy to on-demand treatment of acute bleeding events (e.g., before surgeries).
+The basic treatment of hemophilia involves the replacement of the deficient coagulation factors by infusion of factor concentrates.
+Indications for replacement therapy are need-based, ranging from long-term preventive therapy to on-demand treatment of acute bleeding events (e.g., before surgeries).
 Guidelines for factor replacement recommend different doses of factor concentrates, depending on the indication or site of bleeding.

-For prophylactic treatment, patients can be intravenously infused with genetically engineered, recombinant factor VIII and XI.
-The laboratory production of this protein which is made out of 2,200 amino acids is, however, a technical challenge because the protein cannot be stored for long in serum.
-Therefore, the factor concentrates are nowadays synthetically stored in powder form and mixed only on demand with the serum in a syringe immediately before infusion.
+Prophylactic treatment entails intravenous infusion of genetically engineered, recombinant factors VIII and XI.
+However, the laboratory synthesis of this protein, which consists of 2,200 amino acids, is a technical challenge because the protein cannot be stored in the serum for extended time periods.
+Therefore, the factor concentrates are currently stored in powder form and mixed with the serum in a syringe immediately before infusion.

 Replacement therapy is, however, not without complications.
-First, about 30 % of all patients who are treated with factor replacement develop inhibitors against the synthetic factor VIII protein.
-In addition, the factor concentrates have a rather short half-life and the body eliminates them within a short time.
+First, about 30% of all patients who are treated with factor replacement develop inhibitors against the synthetic factor VIII protein.
+In addition, the factor concentrates exhibit a rather short half-life and the body eliminates them within a short time.

-For very severe cases of hemophilia, research is focused on reducing the number of infusions by enhancing the lifetime of the recombinant factors.
-One possibility for this is PEGylation, which enlarges the entire molecule, making it harder for it to be filtered and excreted by the kidneys.
-In November of 2015, the US Food and Drug Administration (FDA) approved such a PEGylated product (Adynovate) for use by adults and adolescents (age 12 and older) who suffer from hemophilia A.
+In very severe cases of hemophilia, studies focused on reducing the number of infusions by enhancing the lifetime of the recombinant factors.
+For instance, PEGylation is used to increase the molecular size, which increases the difficulty of glomerular filtration and renal excretion.
+In November 2015, the US Food and Drug Administration (FDA) approved such a PEGylated product (Adynovate) for use by adults and adolescents (age 12 and older) diagnosed with hemophilia A.

 Gene Therapy for Hemophilia A and B

-Another possibility for treating hemophilia is gene therapy: an altered virus that produces factor VIII can be inserted into the liver.
-This is called an in vivo gene transfer where the virus acts as a non-pathogenic viral vector that synthesizes factor VIII inside the body.
-Gene therapy could create a cure for hemophilia, however, it is still in a preclinical trial.
+Another possibility for treating hemophilia is gene therapy in which an altered virus synthesizing factor VIII is inserted into the liver.
+In this procedure known as in vivo gene transfer, the virus acts as a non-pathogenic viral vector that synthesizes factor VIII inside the body.
+Gene therapy can be used to develop a cure for hemophilia.
+However, it is still in preclinical stages.